Listen to me, you that pursue righteousness, you that seek God.

 Meditate on the scriptural passage found in 1 Peter 2:4-7a (NRSV)

-Be in touch with the cathedral.
+Feel a connection with the cathedral.
 It will come and go on the horizon.
-Feel your excitement.
-Feel whatever comes up as you see it and it disappears.
+Experience your excitement.
+Feel whatever comes up as you see it and as it disappears.
 Be attentive to your inner states.

 It is not uncommon for pilgrims to sing or pray together, so if this is something you want to do, suggest it to those you are walking with!